wanqizhu/pyfuck/README.md

 ```

 where digits[i] is the string representation of the number i from above.
-Note how to get 10 or larger numbers, we use string concatination on each digit, so we don't need a million copies of `'+all([])'` to form large numbers.
+Note how to get 10 or larger numbers, we use string concatenation on each digit, so we don't need a million copies of `'+all([])'` to form large numbers.

 This allows us to build more complex characters, using additional docstrings: